h1alexbel/learner/aws/iam/README.md

    shows the service permissions granted to a user and when those services were last accessed.
    You can use this information to revise your policies.

+Also, in AWS, you can create budgets for an account and track billing per service.

 ### Shared Responsibility Model for IAM
 AWS is responsible for Infrastructure (global network security), configuration and vulnerability analysis, and compliance validation.